suixinsuo/olympus-protocol/docs/buyAndSellforFund.md

 1. If any of your tokens is not exchangable by price provider, will revert.
 2. If you dont have enough MOT in the fund for paying the fee will revert.
-3. If the amounts array is different size of tokens address, or the amounts total is higher than thet ETH avialable balance of the fund.
+3. If the amounts array is different size of tokens array, or the amounts total is higher than thet ETH avialable balance of the fund, it will surerly revert.
-4. If any of the transactions is considered as risky by our risk provider, then will rivert.
+4. If any of the transactions is considered as risky by our risk provider, then it will also revert.
 5. If the exchange provider can not match a rate equal or better that the one requested, will revert.
-6. Only the owner can call this functions, otherwise will revert.
+6. Only the owner can call this functions, otherwise, will revert.

 ##### Returns